Catholic Church in Ireland: Education

 After independence in 1922, the Church became more heavily involved in health care and education, raising money and managing institutions which were staffed by Catholic religious institutes, paid largely by government intervention and public donations and bequests.
 Its main political effect was to continue to gain power in the national primary schools where religious proselytisation in education was a major element.
 The hierarchy opposed the free public secondary schools service introduced in 1968 by Donogh O'Malley, in part because they ran almost all such schools.
 The church's strong efforts since the 1830s to continue the control of Catholic education was primarily an effort to guarantee a continuing source of candidates for the priesthood, as they would have years of training before entering a seminary.

-As Irish society has become more diverse and secular, Catholic control over primary education has become controversial, especially with regard to preference given to baptized Catholics when schools are oversubscribed.
+As Irish society has become more diverse and secular, Catholic control over primary education has become controversial, especially with regard to preference given to baptised Catholics when schools are oversubscribed.
 Virtually all state-funded primary schools – almost 97 percent – are under church control.
 Irish law allows schools under church control to consider religion the main factor in admissions.
 Oversubscribed schools often choose to admit Catholics over non-Catholics, a situation that has created difficulty for non-Catholic families.
 The United Nations Committee on the Rights of the Child in Geneva asked Ireland's minister for children, James Reilly, to explain the continuation of preferential access to state-funded schools on the basis of religion.
 He said that the laws probably needed to change, but noted it may take a referendum because the Irish constitution gives protections to religious institutions.
 The issue is most problematic in the Dublin area.
 A petition initiated by a Dublin barrister, Paddy Monahan, has received almost 20,000 signatures in favor of overturning the preference given to Catholic children.
-A recently formed advocacy group, Education Equality, is planning a legal challenge.
+As of 2016, a recently formed advocacy group, Education Equality, is planning a legal challenge.